WildernessLabs/Documentation/docs/Meadow/Release_Notes/Release-Candidates/index.md

 * **Faster Deployments** - App deployment is much faster, due to less code being uploaded.
 * **More Available Storage** - Less uploaded code means more room on non-volatile storage (flash).
 * **Faster App Startup and More Available Memory** - Less code means less code loaded into memory, reducing app startup and more avaialble memory for allocations.

+### Project Template Changes

+With the greatly simplified boilerplate code needed to create a Meadow application, the project templates have been updated with the new lifecycle methods.

 ## RC-1 Bug Fixes